• For a $250 gift card pay only $200

 Shiboridashi is a Japanese tea-brewing vessel adapted for high-end Japanese teas.
 Literally translated as "to squeeze out," this 110ml Shiboridashi will deliver all the umami that such teas possess.
 In Japanese culture, the white color symbolizes purity and relates to the spiritual world.

-Tetsubin, the Japanese cast-iron kettle, is an integral part of Cha No Yu – Japanese tea-drinking tradition.
-Glazed with enamel on the inside and accompanied with a tea-strainer, this 1ltr tetsubin is perfect for brewing tea and is easy to clean.
+Tetsubin, the Japanese cast-iron kettle, is an integral part of Cha No Yu – a Japanese tea-drinking tradition.
+Crafted in Japanese style, glazed with enamel on the inside and accompanied with a tea strainer, this 1ltr teapot is perfect for brewing tea and is easy to clean.

 What can be more enticing than watching rising steam, listening to crackling charcoal, boiling water, and a Chaozhou clay kettle clacking lid?
 The Chaozhou charcoal stove and clay kettle are a must-have if you are serious about Gong Fu Cha.
 It will transform the entire tea experience by taking it to the next level.
 Many argue that water boiled on the open fire in a clay kettle is so much better than the one boiled in a stainless steel electric kettle.